pryv/dev-site/src/documents/sections/data-types.html.md

 - `clientData` ([additional item data](#data-types-additional-data)):  Optional.
 Additional client data for the event.
 - `trashed` (boolean): Optional. `true` if the event is in the trash.
 - `modified` ([timestamp](#data-types-timestamp)): Read-only.
 The time the event was last modified.

-*Technical note:* Why the _duration_ is not set in the _value_ part of the event?
-Because activties events needs a fast processing of durations and intervals, duration is a field that can be trusted (ie with no customisation possible).
-La logique métier a besoin de la duréé.

 ### exemples
 TODO: this set of data is absolutly NOT inline with the def: review an complete the